All Episodes

 No other show.

-Fake news CNN, like one five and you know, less than two million at the conspiracy theory channel.
+Even these liberal fake news cable news networks, you know, they're averaging what, what, most fake news, CNN, like 1.5 and, you know, less than 2 million at the conspiracy theory channel.

-And they're they're so upset over there.
+And they're so upset over there.

 It's terrible to look to the public to the extent that the news reports are getting out.